Battle of Großbeeren: Battle

 Berlin was defended by the Army of the North, commanded by Crown Prince Charles John of Sweden, formerly French Marshal Bernadotte.
 When Reynier's corps reached Großbeeren, he encountered the bulk of Prince Charles' army drawn up for battle.
 Acting without orders or support, he attacked Friedrich von Bülow's corps, which had just been reinforced by the Swedes to 38,000 strong, and was repulsed with heavy casualties.
 Oudinot, unable to concentrate his army, arrived late in the day just as Reynier's Saxons had begun to waver after that general failed to rally them for another assault.
 Von Bülow's Corps suffered light casualties, had fought extremely well, and petitioned to set out on an immediate pursuit of the unorganized French but was reined in by Charles John.

 Aftermath

 Trachenberg Plan

 The Trachenberg Plan was a campaign strategy created by the Allies during the Truce of Pläswitz.
 The plan advocated avoiding direct engagement with Napoleon in battle.

-On 23 August 1813, the Battle of Großbeeren was a Prussian victory against a French Army without Napoleon.
+On 23 August 1813, the Battle of Großbeeren was a Coalition victory against a French Army without Napoleon.

 On 26 August 1813, the Battle of the Katzbach was a Russo–Prussian victory against a French Army without Napoleon.

-On 26–27 August 1813, the Battle of Dresden was a victory of a French Army lead by Napoleon.
+On 26–27 August 1813, the Battle of Dresden was a victory of a French Army led by Napoleon.